+Name or Organisation :Dr Philip Hawtin

+3. To which part of the Local Plan does s this represent ation relate?

+Paragraph Policy 13 Proposals Map

+4. Do you consider the Local Plan is:

+4.(1) Legally compliant Yes 1 No X

+·

-Name or Organisation :Mr and Mrs Stephen Hea ath 3.
-To which part of the Local Plan doe s this represent ation relate?
-Paragraph Policy 13 Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes No X 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No X Please mark as appropriate.
-5. Please give details of why you cons is unsound or fails to comply with the opossible.
-If you wish to support the legal compliance with the duty to co-operate composts. duty to co-opera ite.
-Please be as pi ess of the Local Pla recise as an or its
+4.(2) Sound (Positively Prepared, Effective and Justified) Yes 1 No X

+4 (3) Complies with the Duty to co- operate Yes 1 No X

+Please mark as appropriate.

+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Please be as precise as possible.
+If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.